 The producers were able to get away with hinting at the truth, beating the German censors, who of course were working behind the scenes.
 The movie shows the lookouts spotting the iceberg several ship lengths ahead, as they would have done and did.
 In the silly 1997 movie the great liner is almost upon the ‘berg before the lookouts spot it, on a bright starlit night, from a vantage point high up on the foremast, ahead of the bridge, with an unobstructed view forward.

 The 1953 movie then shows Murdoch delaying his rudder orders until he is nearly on top of the ‘berg.
 As I explain in Spyhunter, Murdoch had sufficient warning of the obstruction and rudder power to have turned the ship around and started heading back to Southampton, never mind miss the ‘berg.

 The movie is well-acted, despite the limitations of the script and bank, a.k.a.
 German, censorship.
 The scene where the band plays the hymn ‘Nearer, My God, To Thee’ still has the power to compel, more than 40 years after the movie was made.

 I have no doubt, BTW, that the ship’s gallant band played the great hymn.
 They started out with ragtime, but as over a thousand men and women faced certain death in the icy waters of the North Atlantic, thanks to our community partner the Dastardly Hun, the band played something more fitting for the last moments of the ship and those still on board.

-Posted by Michael Shrimpton on February 6, 2017, With 1420 Reads Filed under Americas, Europe, World.
+Posted by Michael Shrimpton on February 6, 2017, With 1425 Reads Filed under Americas, Europe, World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.